goobz22/goobs-frontend/README.md

-# goobs-repo
+# goobs-frontend

-goobs-repo is a collection of reusable components and utilities for building web applications with React and Next.js.
+goobs-frontend previously known as goobs-repo is a collection of reusable components and utilities for building web applications with React and Next.js.
 It provides a set of tools to streamline development and enhance functionality.

-The NPM repo is available here - https://www.npmjs.com/package/goobs-repo
+The NPM repo is available here - https://www.npmjs.com/package/goobs-frontend

 This entire repository is written in typescript and there is no need for a types/ install file